 Toys to Promote an Extended Wrist and Functional Grasp During Fine Motor Activities

-2. Table Top Easel– This one is double sided to allow for chalk, dry erase markers, and has a clip for attaching paper.
+2. Table Top Easel– (affiliate link) This one is double sided to allow for chalk, dry erase markers, and has a clip for attaching paper.
 Use the easel for writing, drawing, painting, coloring, chalking, and games like Hand Man to make strengthening fun.

-5. Pop Beads– The small size of pop beads promotes dexterity of the fingers as well as resistance to push the beads together.
+5. Pop Beads– (affiliate link) The small size of pop beads promotes dexterity of the fingers as well as resistance to push the beads together.
 Encouraging the child to do this task with both elbows on a table surface encourages an extended wrist.

-6. Stamps– Grab a set of small rubber stamps or any stamp that has a small handle.
+6. Stamps– (affiliate link) Grab a set of small rubber stamps or any stamp that has a small handle.
 Tape a piece of paper to the wall or clip it to an easel.
 Holding the handle while stamping on a vertical surface promotes a functional wrist position.

-7. Twister game– Any game or activity that is done with the child extending their wrist as the press their upper body weight through the arm is a great strengthening exercise for wrist stability.
+7. Twister game– (affiliate link) Any game or activity that is done with the child extending their wrist as the press their upper body weight through the arm is a great strengthening exercise for wrist stability.

-9. Wall Sticky Tack– Sticky tack?
+9. Wall Sticky Tack– (affiliate link) Sticky tack?
 Really!
 Use it to hand paper, mazes, tic tack toe boards, connect the dot pages, and coloring sheets right to the wall!
 You can hang paper on the windows, like we did to really work on handwriting with a see-through effect.
 Writing on the wall is a great way to build wrist stability and promote an extended wrist.

-10. Etch-A Sketch– Another classic toy, the Etch-A Sketch is perfect for building an extended wrist.
+10. Etch-A Sketch– (affiliate link) Another classic toy, the Etch-A Sketch is perfect for building an extended wrist.
 Prop it up on a slanted position and be sure to place it upside down so the knobs are at the top.